Stacy Keibler: Duchess of Dudleyville (2001–2002)

 As the WCW/ECW Invasion was nearing its end, Keibler became the manager of the heel Dudley Boyz.
 She made her first appearance in this role on the October 1, 2001 episode of Raw, and was nicknamed the "Duchess of Dudleyville".
 During this time, Stacy continued to show her sadistic side as she took great pleasure in watching the likes of Torrie Wilson and Spike Dudley get driven violently through tables, and particularly enjoyed being the one to personally give the order to the Dudley Boyz to put Torrie through a table.
 Stacy couldn't hide her joy at seeing Torrie suffering at her feet and laughed at the sight.
 A few days later on Smackdown, Stacy watched with glee as the Dudley Boyz threw Spike to the outside of the ring and through a table, as commentator Michael Cole acknowledged how wicked Stacy was and called her “evil”.
 Torrie would return a couple of weeks later to get her revenge and gave Keibler a wedgie then pantsed her on an episode of SmackDown!.
 She then defeated Keibler in the first-ever lingerie match, a match wrestled in lingerie, at No Mercy.
 Keibler made her WrestleMania debut at WrestleMania X8 alongside The Dudleyz.
-Keibler's role with the Dudley Boyz came to an abrupt end when she was powerbombed through a table after accidentally costing the team a match.
+Keibler's role with the Dudley Boyz came to an abrupt end during Raw after WrestleMania when she was powerbombed through a table after accidentally costing the team a match.
 She then set her sights on the WWE Women's Championship at Judgment Day, facing Trish Stratus in a losing effort.
 She faced Stratus several more times in the succeeding weeks, but she never won a match against her.